-- 1. When a team has possession of at least three balls, they have 5 seconds to make an attempt with the balls in their possession.
-If the match official considers that the team has no intention to throw, they will call "play n balls". - 2.
-In the case of "play n balls", "n" is calculated according to the number of balls the team has in possession minus one.
-The team who received the "play n balls" call is then obligated to throw at least this amount of balls. - 3.
+- 1. When a team has possession of the majority of balls, they have 5 seconds to make as many attempts until they do not possess the majority of balls anymore.
+If the countdown reaches 0 the official will call "play n balls" unless any players on the side with majority of balls have clearly begun a throwing motion (defined by their throwing arm moving towards an active opponent).
+In this case, the official should delay the decision to call "play n balls" until the end of that throwing motion. - 2.
+In the case of "play n balls", "n" is calculated according to the number of balls the team has in possession minus one. - 3.
 After "play n balls" is called, the team has another 5 seconds to throw at least "n" balls; more balls may be thrown if the team wishes to do so. - 4.
 A ball is considered to be in possession when a player or retriever has the ball in hand or within a reachable distance. - 5.
 If players fail to make an attempt on the opposing team within 5 seconds, the amount of balls left will be the amount of players called out.
-The players who are holding a ball or are nearest to a ball not being held by a live player are called out.

-Exception: If a player has already made a valid throw but is still holding a second ball, they will not be called out.
-If there are other players not holding a ball, the closest player to the one who has already thrown will be called out instead.

-- 6. In situations where there are more dodgeballs on their side of the court than there are players, all players must make attempts within 5 seconds, until the opposing team has the majority of the balls For example: a team has 2 players left on court and they have all 5 balls in their possession, the players must both throw balls.
+The players who are holding a ball or are nearest to a ball not being held by a live player are called out. - Exception: If a player has already made a valid throw but is still holding a second ball, they will not be called out.
+If there are other players not holding a ball, the closest player to the one who has already thrown will be called out instead. - 6.
+In situations where there are more dodgeballs on their side of the court than there are players, players must make attempts within 5 seconds, until the opposing team has the majority of the balls - For example: a team has 2 players left on court and they have all 5 balls in their possession, the players must both throw balls.
 Following this play, the players still possess 3 balls and therefore still retain the majority.
 If they do not throw within the next 5 seconds, stalling rules will call for them to both throw balls, at which point they would have only 1 ball left and majority would have passed to the other side.
-If, at the point of having 3 balls left, they choose to act before stalling rules apply (throwing within 5 seconds), they could choose to throw only 1 of the balls and still lose the majority, but retain 2 balls. - 7.
-In situations where each team has an equal amount of balls, the officials will determine which team can be in possession of the majority of reachable balls based on the nearest player to any dead ball within reachable distance on court.
+If, at the point of having 3 balls left, they choose to act before stalling rules apply (throwing within 5 seconds), they could choose to throw only 1 of the balls and still lose the majority, but retain 2 balls.

-- 8. If each team has 2 balls and a ball is stationary in the neutral zone, whichever team has the nearest player to the stationary ball will be deemed to have the majority of balls. - 9.
-A ball within a team's fair territory is considered to be in that team's possession. - 10.
+- 7. In situations where each team has an equal amount of balls, the officials will determine which team can be in possession of the majority of reachable balls based on the nearest player to any dead ball within reachable distance on court. - 8.
+If each team has 2 balls and a ball is stationary in the neutral zone, whichever team has the nearest player to the stationary ball will be deemed to have the majority of balls. - A ball within a team's fair territory is considered to be in that team's possession. - 10.
 Any balls in possession of a player hit after a play ball call must be excluded from the expected amount of balls required to be thrown i.e., if a team are called to play 3 balls and a player in possession of a ball is hit out the match officials will only expect the team to throw 2 balls.